 In 1976, the California courts decided that the exception for having a loaded firearm on one’s property did not apply to carrying a loaded firearm on one’s property.

 That’s right.
-Under California law, one can throw a loaded firearm outside the door or window of his home onto his private property without breaking the law but once one so much as touches the loaded firearm, he is in violation of the law.
+Under California law, a man can throw a loaded firearm outside the door or window of his home onto his private property without breaking the law.
+But once one so much as touches the loaded firearm, he is in violation of the law.

 Welcome to California, the Land of Fruits and Nuts.